 I hear this everywhere.
-It’s like nail on a chalkboard.
+It’s like a nail on a chalkboard.
 Awful.
 So let’s set the record straight.
 It’s very misleading to describe CBD as non-psychoactive.
-It’s non-psychoactive like THC but there are still psychoactive effects to CBD.
-While CBD won’t make its user feel “stoned,” it can effect provide a psychoactive energizing, calming or sedative effect depending on its dose and terpene profile.
+It’s non-psychoactive like THC but there are still psychoactive effects of medical cannabis treatment.
+While CBD won’t make its user feel “stoned,” it can effectively provide a psychoactive energizing, calming or sedative effect depending on its dose and terpene profile.

 2. Psychoactivity is an adverse side effect.

 Many are reaching for CBD because it doesn’t get you “high.”
 In truth, the euphoric nature of the plants provides relief of symptoms for numerous health conditions.
 CBD and other cannabis medicines often provide a mild euphoric effect.
 And it’s way better than big pharma’s drowsy medications.

 3. CBD is the good cannabinoid / THC is the bad cannabinoid.